gaffarelj/VKI_MarsABE/setup_selection/integrators_propagators/README.md

 | Unified State Model with Exponential Map               | 10.6                | 0.35                                |                                              |

 Then, using the density from the MCD, keeping only Mars as a point mass and the aerodynamic drag as accelerations, and simulating a 20 days orbit, the following table has been made.
+Because this model results in highly more varying densities than the exponential model, the steps taken by the variable step integrator are much smaller.

 | Propagator                                             | Simulation time [s] | Maximum difference in altitude [m] |
 |--------------------------------------------------------|---------------------|------------------------------------|